Sign In Forgot Password

 2022 EVENTS

-A Story of Jewish Immigration to Australia Author Dr. Margaret Taft tells the story of Leo & Mina Fink in her book "For the Greater Good".
+A Story of Jewish Immigration to Australia: Author Dr. Margaret Taft tells the story of Leo & Mina Fink in her book "For the Greater Good".
 During the Holocaust, the Finks rallied to rescue survivors.
 Marshaling the might of local and international agencies, they spearheaded the urgent relief and settlement of thousands of displaced Holocaust survivors.
 They initiated expansive welfare programs while personally helping countless individuals.
 Mina's devotion to a group of war orphans known as the ‘Buchenwald boys' was testament to her and Leo’s relentless efforts to improve the lives of others.

-Biblical Poetry: Beyond the Psalms Rabbinic Intern Josh Nelson leads us into a deeper look at the Psalms found throughout the Tanakh.
+Biblical Poetry: Beyond the Psalms: Rabbinic Intern Josh Nelson leads us into a deeper look at the Psalms found throughout the Tanakh.
 Developing a deeper appreciation for the literary artistry and structural elements of biblical poetry can reveal clever rhetorical flourishes that can be easily overlooked.
 Please join this class of discovery.

 Was the FIrst Alphabet an early form of Hebrew?
 Class led by Abraham Leibson.
 Learn about the interesting findings of language research, and Hebrew’s place in it as a likely mother of alphabets.
 The beginnings of the first alphabet’s family tree are shrouded in mystery.
 All modern alphabets are believed to have developed from a single parent script, which originated sometime in the second millennium BCE.
 Now, a controversial new theory has proposed that the original alphabet was actually an early form of Hebrew.